top of page

 Customer service interactions are often the first real test of an insurer.

-When it comes to general inquires, I've found that Genki is responsive and straightforward to deal with, especially via email or the website chat.
-Being able to manage my policy entirely online with responsive communication is important to me, as I can always get data, but calling an overseas landline can be a pain, if I don't have international calling set up properly.
+When it comes to general inquiries, I've found that Genki is responsive and straightforward to deal with, especially via email or their website chat box.
+As a cruiser, being able to manage my policy entirely online with responsive communication is important - I can always get data, but calling an overseas landline can be a pain if I don't have international calling set up properly.

 The other thing that's very important is how claims are processed and paid.